 8. The phone wakes up randomly

-9. Interference outside calls
+9. Interference outside phone calls

-You know how your phone causes interference with nearby electronics when you’re on a call?
+You know how your phone causes interference with nearby electronics when you’re on a phone call?
 Well, it shouldn’t do it when you’re not.
 In these situations, it may be a sign of a listening app sending information to whoever is stalking you.

-10. Weird noises during calls
+10. Weird noises during phone calls

-Phone technology has advanced to the point where you shouldn’t hear random sounds and distant voices during your phone conversations.
+Mobile phones have advanced to the point where you shouldn’t hear random sounds and distant voices during your phone conversations.
 If this keeps happening – and it’s not just background noise from the end of the line – someone may be tapping your call.

 11. Weird texts